Stand On Your Own

 After asking Ann about the importance of funding for the vocational centre, I got this response.
 “Funding for the Vocational Centre is particularly important, as so many children leaving our Primary 7 classes will not afford even government Senior schools & even those that do – after 4 years there are no jobs & they have no skills for self-employment.
 Our existing classes are almost self-funding, classes such as tailoring & knitting make school uniforms.
 In the salon students learn and practice by doing the hair of local village clients”.

-The main project we are trying to raise funds for is the kitchen and restaurant.
+The main project we are currently raising funds for is the kitchen and restaurant.
 The top donate button is for the restaurant.
 The purpose of the vocational centre is to make the school and all other businesses self-funding.
 The following Donate link will take you to the donate button: Donate Link.
 This will enable you to donate for the vocational kitchen for teenage girls.

 A video diary of a volunteer at Uganda Lodge from 2014.
 It shows aspects of life in Uganda as well as including Safaris with Mr. Denis Aheirwe -Director of Stand On Your Own NGO.